-The following table shows the compensation earned by each Trustee during the initial fiscal year of the Fund.
+The following table shows the compensation earned by each Trustee during the past fiscal year of the Fund.
 Independent Trustee fees are paid by the adviser to each series of the Trust and not by the Fund.
 Trustee compensation does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

 Name Aggregate Compensation From Fund Total Compensation From Fund Complex Paid to Trustees

 Interested Trustees

 Bradley J. Swenson \$0 \$0

 Independent Trustees

-Kimberly Storms \$4,667+ \$14,000+
+Kimberly Storms \$7,027+ \$14,000+

-Steven Norgaard \$4,667+ \$14,000+
+Steven Norgaard \$7,027+ \$14,000+

-- \ Estimated for a full fiscal year, using information for the fiscal period-ended October 31, 2023. - + Paid by the Adviser, not the Fund, from its unitary management fee.
++ Paid by the Adviser, not the Fund, from its unitary management fee.